 This application is the first step in the financial aid process.
 Most schools use the FAFSA to determine students' financial aid.
 The FAFSA determines the amount of money a student and/or family is expected to contribute toward the price of attending a postsecondary institution.

 General Education Development (GED)

-A diploma awarded to individuals who pass five tests.
+A diploma awarded to individuals who pass a test based on the Common Core State Standards.
 It is an alternative to a high school diploma for those who did not complete the standard high school curriculum.
 Passing all parts of the GED test is seen as equal to a high school diploma by most colleges and employers.
+(See Adult Basic Education.)

 Recruiters, employment agencies, or executive search firms that companies pay to find qualified job candidates for specific positions.
 Often specialize in an industry or geographic region.